LOST HOSPITALS OF LONDON

 In 1933 a smoking room was created for the patients - an unlikely development in a hospital today.
 Although most of the patients were from France and its colonies, a sizable number came from Italy, Switzerland, Belgium and the United Kingdom.
 Presumably all were French-speaking.

-By 1966 the Hospital was in deep financial trouble and was forced to close.
+In 1948 the Hospital was disclaimed from the NHS, but by 1966 it was in deep financial trouble and was forced to close.
 The Ministry of Health bought the building in 1967 and the French Hospital became the Shaftesbury Hospital, joining the three P's group - St Peter's, St Paul's and St Philip's Hospitals - specialising in renal disease.

 The Hospital, with 39 beds, closed in 1992 when the St Peter's Hospital Group was absorbed into the Middlesex Hospital.